Professional tips on Producing Videos and Meetings

-Event Production: Effective Messaging 3 of 9
+Effective Messaging 3 of 9

 Event Management Services, Event Planning, Corporate EventI've asked Susan Tarantino, a seasoned Corporate Event Producer, to continue the Event Production series with Part 3 of 9 on the top three priorities in developing an effective message for the organization leader responsible for corporate and sales meetings.

 Defining the message for your corporate event: it’s not as hard and it’s not as easy as you think!
 After all, in this economy, every VP will say the message is increasing sales and/or retaining clients.
 Then enters that other important influencer: the audience.
 They want to know what management wants BUT they also have their own questions.
 They want to succeed and grow.
-Below I layed out three ideas for crafting a successful message.
+Below I laid out three ideas for crafting a successful message.

 The first priority is to know your audience and craft the message to what will motivate and educate them.
 Meetings are one of the larger expenses and results are critical.
 You have to move your audience to action but you should also consider addressing what is holding them back.
 If you don’t feel like you understand your audience it is worth the time to talk to some of them and get a reality check.